 These types of eagles in Minnesota are active hunters and often hunt in pairs or small groups.

-They use their sharp talons and powerful beak to capture and kill their prey.
+They use their sharp talons and powerful beaks to capture and kill their prey.

-The birds are skilled at diving and diving from high altitudes to snatch their prey from the water or the ground.
+The birds are skilled at diving, and they can dive from high altitudes to snatch their prey from the water or the ground.

 Bald eagles in Minnesota are also known to steal food from other birds, such as ospreys.